 Drink More Water

 This might sound obvious, but you need to be well hydrated to be able to produce more milk, so the more water you drink, the easier your body will find it to make milk.
+Try keeping a water bottle in reach while feeding as you’ll probably get thirsty.

 Don’t Miss Feeds